Assistant Professor; Director of Bands

 Expert Areas: Conducting

 Dr. Rebekah Daniel serves as Director of Bands and Assistant Professor of Music at Eastern Kentucky University (EKU) where she conducts the Wind Ensemble and Concert Band and teaches undergraduate and graduate conducting along with courses in wind band literature.
-Prior to joining the EKU faculty, she served as Artistic Director and Conductor of the Ithaca College Wind Ensemble and Visiting Director of Wind Ensembles at The University of Utah where she also taught undergraduate and graduate conducting and courses in Music Education.
+Prior to joining the EKU faculty in 2023, she served as Artistic Director and Conductor of the Ithaca College Wind Ensemble and Visiting Director of Wind Ensembles at The University of Utah where she also taught undergraduate and graduate conducting and courses in Music Education.

 Dr. Daniel maintains an active schedule with engagements throughout the United States as a guest conductor, clinician, and adjudicator.
 She has led performances of regional and world premieres, most recently the winner of the 2022 Walter Beeler Memorial Composition Prize, Matsuri by Eric Guinivan, and has collaborated in rehearsal and performance with several composers including Sally McCune, Dana Wilson, Zhou Tian, and Henry Dorn.
 Dr. Daniel has shared performances with solo instrumentalists and vocalists and leads frequent recording sessions for repertoire publications.